MetaMask/SIPs/sip-template.md

 ## Specification

-> Such sections are considered non-normative.
+> Indented sections like this are considered non-normative.

 Formal specification of the proposed changes in the SIP.
 The specification must be complete enough that an implementation can be created from it.